 Courtney is a project lead at Carbon Five, where she utilizes her more than ten years of software development experience.
 Courtney frequently shares her passion for lean and agile development at conferences and events worldwide.
 She also supports a variety of initiatives from Railsbridge and Women Who Code to Balanced Team and The Sum of the Parts speaker series.

 Courtney takes time to unplug by traveling to some of the best rock climbing spots in Europe, Cuba, South Africa and beyond, always returning to her primary stomping ground in Yosemite Valley with her dog, Lilli.

 Christian is the Director of Engineering for the San Francisco office, where he serves as a manager and mentor.
 Over the past 11 years, he is proud to have helped Carbon Five mature into a design and development powerhouse.

 Outside of work, Christian can be found playing in the mountains or constructing multi-storied clubhouses for his children.

 David sets the creative vision and manages the design team for Carbon Five.
 Prior to joining the company in 2004, David served as a Creative Director at IDG and as a founder of Fire Engine Red.
 Cultivating collaborative teams and the integration of design and engineering are two of David’s passions.
 David has also done numerous speaking engagements, including Distill, Lean UX SF and Sum of the Parts, among others.

 In his free time, David enjoys cooking and building things to delight and annoy his wife and children.

-Erik came to Carbon Five twelve years ago from Fire Engine Red, a software development consultancy, where he was a founder and partner.
+Erik came to Carbon Five 14 years ago from Fire Engine Red, a software development consultancy, where he was a founder and partner.
 He currently serves as the Team Lead for multiple projects across the company.